binance-chain/docs-site/docs/api-reference/dex-api/panama-widget.md

 https://www.binance.org/en/panama?wallet=metamask
 ```

-This url support both MathWallet and MetaMask.
-Open the link in wallet browser.
+This URL support both MathWallet and MetaMask.
+Open the link in the wallet browser.

 Note: please make sure the wallet is connected to Binance Smart Chain mainnet.